secretgrampuh/Shotgrid_Bulk_Uploader/Readme.md

 Arguments:

---new_sequence : This is used for exporting a new sequence from Phil
+--new_sequence : This is used for exporting a new sequence from Editor

 --proxies: This is used for uploading new proxies

 --review: This is used for sending deliveries from Media Team Folder (Studio)

 --purple: This is used for sending deliveries from Purple Patch Folder (Vendor)

 --playlist: Enter playlist name